 How to Use Direct Sunlight in Environmental Lighting and Portrait Photography

-Here’s a typical scenario: we’ve got a camera, a subject, and we’re outside, with the as our primary light source.
+Here’s a scenario: we’ve got a camera, a subject, and we’re outside, with the sun as our primary light source.
 And we can’t move the sun!
 We can only move our subject and the camera.
 So let’s find out where we should position the subject in relationship to the sun.

 The Sun From The From The Front

 Let’s apply this using the sun as our main light source and find out what’s the best position for our subject.
 To do this, kindly ask your subject turn to face the sun.
-From here turn them slightly to either direction so that the sun hits one side more than the other.
-Looking at the subject below, you can that her right side is receiving more sunlight.
+From here turn them slightly to either direction so that the sun hits side more than the other.
+Looking at the subject below, you can see that her right side is receiving more sunlight.

 The sun acting as our keylight

 What we’ve done here is set the sun up as our key light, and the reflected light from the environment acts as the fill light on the opposite side of their face.
-Now, from the previous lesson, we’ve learned that the fill light and key light should be diffused, and since we have nothing else but the sun, which is a , we can say that using the sun as a key light is not the best solution.
+Now, from the previous lesson, we’ve learned that the fill light and key light should be diffused, and since we have nothing else but the sun, which is a hard light, we can say that using the sun as a key light is not the best solution.
 However, at this point we can still try a few things.

 Try to make the most of the sunlight by your location and arrange your composition to work with the quality of sunlight that you have.
 Here’s an example:

 A diffusion panel might also do the trick.
-This tool is a big frame of white, translucent fabric that diffuses the sunlight on your subject.
+This tool is a big of white, translucent fabric that diffuses the sunlight on your subject.
 Because it’s big and bulky this is not the most practical solution, but if you’re staging a scene out doors it might be what you need.

 Try to add a fill light made using a bounce card or reflector, or even a v-card, to illuminate the shadow side of the face and reduce the harsh lighting ratio created by the direct sunlight.
 This works great for a portrait or interview type setup, and is inexpensive.

-Lighting a Person With The Sun From Behind
+Lighting a With The Sun From Behind

-Let’s try the sun as a back light. to position it either on the left or on the right side: you want to make sure you don’t have the sun visible on your camera unless you have a good reason.
+Let’s try the sun as a back light.
+Remember to position it either on the left or on the right side: you want to make sure you don’t have the sun visible on your camera unless you have a good reason.
 Check out the image below.
 Right away, you can see that the sun works great as a backlight.

 Using the sun as our backlight

-The problem is the is over-exposed.
+The problem is the hair is over-exposed.
 We’ve got the sun on the back, but when we now take our camera and turn it on, we see something like this.

 Backlight using automatic exposure.
 For best results, use manual settings.